prowler-cloud/prowler/docs/developer-guide/checks.md

 ## Introduction

 The checks are the foundamental piece of Prowler.
-A check is a simply piece of code that ensure if something is configured whith best cybersecurity practices, or is not and could be a breach of a cloud infrastructure.
-Furthemore, some information about the audition that is being doing over that resource (*metadata*).
+A check is a simply piece of code that ensures if something is configured against cybersecurity best practices, and some metadata to give the final user more information of what is running and why.

 To create a new check for a supported Prowler provider, you will need to create a folder with the check name inside the specific service for the selected provider.

-We are going to use the `ec2_ami_public` check form the `AWS` provider as an example.
-So the folder name will `prowler/providers/aws/services/ec2/ec2_ami_public` (following the format `prowler/providers/<provider>/services/<service>/<check_name>`), with the name of check following the pattern: `service_subservice_resource_action`.
+We are going to use the `ec2_ami_public` check from the `AWS` provider as an example.
+So the folder name will be `prowler/providers/aws/services/ec2/ec2_ami_public` (following the format `prowler/providers/<provider>/services/<service>/<check_name>`), with the name of check following the pattern: `service_subservice_resource_action`.

 ???+ note
-    A subservice is more specific part of a service that is gonna be audit.
-Sometime it could be the shortened name of the class attribute that is gonna be acceded in the check.
+    A subservice is an specific component of a service that is gonna be audited.
+Sometimes it could be the shortened name of the class attribute that is gonna be accessed in the check.

 Inside that folder, we need to create three files: